nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a group: `add group`

-Adds a group to the list of groups in the group page.
+Adds a new group to a selected course.

 **Command Format:**